-4. The Governing Body may grant to an Official Fellow a period of full or partial leave from duties when such leave or reduction in teaching shall be deemed necessary to that Official Fellow's work.

-5. So far as the educational requirements of the College shall permit, the Governing Body shall grant to every Official Fellow who shall have applied for it a period of reduced teaching normally only after the completion of ten years' service.
+- 4. The Governing Body may grant to an Official Fellow a period of full or partial leave from duties when such leave or reduction in teaching shall be deemed necessary to the Official Fellow's work. - 5.
+So far as the educational requirements of the College shall permit, the Governing Body shall grant to every Official Fellow who shall have applied for it a period of reduced teaching normally only after the completion of ten years' service.
 A Fellow shall be entitled to only one period of reduced teaching under this provision during the course of their Fellowship.

-Any term of reduced teaching under this provision shall be counted as a half-term of completed service for the purposes of By-Law XXV1.1.
+Any term of reduced teaching under this provision shall be counted as a half-term of completed service for the purposes of By-Law XXVI.1.

-BY-LAW XXVII - ROOMS OF FELLOWS
+BY-LAW XXVII - ROOMS OF FELLOWS (Stat.XVIII.1)

-(Stat.XVIII.1)

-1. The College shall provide a furnished room for every Official Fellow, and may provide such a room for any other Fellow.
-All rooms in College provided for Fellows shall be provided without charge, and shall be supplied with heating and lighting free of charge.

-2. During a Fellow's absence from Oxford his or her room may in accordance with By-Law XX.5 (ii) be allocated to other College purposes.
+- 1. The College shall provide a furnished room for every Official Fellow, and may provide such a room for any other Fellow.
+All rooms in College provided for Fellows shall be provided without charge, and shall be supplied with heating and lighting free of charge. - 2.
+During a Fellow's absence from Oxford his or her room may be allocated to other College purposes.

-BY-LAW XXVIII - NOTIFICATION OF CHARGES TO PARENTS AND GUARDIANS
+BY-LAW XXVIII - NOTIFICATON OF CHARGES TO PARENTS AND GUARDIANS (Stat.XiX.1)

-(Stat.XIX.1)